haje01/wzdat/docs/ignition.rst

 .. warning::

     WzDat requires compliant solution & project to use it as data analysis system.
-If this is your first time to setup WzDat, visit :ref:`solandprj` page to get aquaint with solution & project.
+If this is your first time to setup WzDat, visit :ref:`solandprj` page to get aquaint with them.

 After you are done with making solution & project, clone ``wzdat-sys`` and build local docker image.